elimu-ai/appstore/README.md

 <img width="320" alt="install-unknown-apps" src="https://user-images.githubusercontent.com/15718174/84587915-c93ea300-ae55-11ea-9116-448fc76ebede.png">

+> [!NOTE]
-For step-by-step instructions on how to download and install the software, see [Wiki: elimu.ai Software Installation](https://github.com/elimu-ai/wiki/blob/main/SOFTWARE_INSTALLATION.md).
+> For step-by-step instructions on how to download and install the software, see [Wiki: elimu.ai Software Installation](https://github.com/elimu-ai/wiki/blob/main/SOFTWARE_INSTALLATION.md).

 ## What Devices are Being Used?